MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-arc-register-local-ui.md

 ### Get local UI logs if UI is inaccessible

 If you can't access the local UI, you can get the local UI logs from the server.
 The logs are stored in the following location: `C:\Windows\System32\Bootstrap\Logs`.
 You can access the logs by connecting to the server via Remote Desktop Protocol (RDP).

-Each of these resources is discussed in the following sections.
+If you can access the local UI, follow the instructions in [Run diagnostic tests](#run-diagnostic-tests-from-the-local-ui) to troubleshoot the issue and then [Collect a Support package](#collect-a-support-package-from-the-local-ui) if needed.

 ### Run diagnostic tests from the local UI